 Ending a fixed-term contract

-- Fixed-term by time: the contract ends automatically on a specific calendar date.
+- Fixed-term by date: ends automatically on a specified date.

 Strict legal requirements for a fixed-term contract